 REDUCES INFLAMMATION & PAIN

-It is believed that infrared sauna may help treat inflammation by easing the immune response that causes the condition and by increasing blood flow to the affected area which can reduce pain.
+It is believed that infrared sauna treats inflammation by easing the immune response that causes the condition and by increasing blood flow to the affected area which can reduce pain.

 One of the first things that happen during an infrared sauna session is the elevation of the heart rate.